Madame Tussauds Bangkok: All You Need to Know Before You Go

 - Silpa Bhirasri

 The cinema comes with 4D glasses, moving seats, and all kinds of special effects.
-The entrance to this cinema is included with your ticket.
+Admission is included with your ticket.

 I think we spent close to two hours at the museum.
 There were not many people around, so we were able to take as much time as we wanted with each figure.